[Investigation] Exposed: How Morocco lobbies EU for its Western Sahara claim

 And on Thursday, Salaheddine Mezouar, Morocco's ex-minister of industry and foreign affairs who now heads a Casablanca-based lobby group that defends, represents, and promotes the interests of Moroccan companies, was listed as EuroMedA's vice-president.

-The foundation is not listed in the EU's lobby register.
+The foundation is not in the EU's lobby register.

 Last week, Pargneaux and two other MEPs at EuroMedA collectively tabled an amendment on Lalonde's draft trade agreement, watering down a provision on tracing Western Sahara agricultural exports to Europe.

-Note: This article was updated at 16:55 on 23 November 2018 to add a comment by MEP Lalonde's office that she is also a member of the parliament's Western Sahara intergroup.